ryan-mcclue/unsw/anat2521/week4-living-primates-and-comparative-anatomy.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->
-# Week 4 - (chapter 6 +)
+# Week 4 - Living Primates and Comparative Anatomy
-Primates very generalised:
+Primates very generalised (most apply to haplorines):
 * Limbs and Locomotion:
   - erect posture
-  - flexible limbs for varied locomotion
+  - flexible/generalised limbs for varied locomotion
   - prehensile hands and feet (opposable thumbs meaning they can move independently)
 * Diet and Dentition:
   - omnivorous (good if one source runs out, however increased competition from other species)
-  - heterodonty (flat cusps in molars)
+  - heterodonty (flat cusps in molars, no enormous canines for tearing meat, no enormous molars for fibrous foods)
 * Brain
   - stereoscopic vision
   - enhanced colour vision, reduced olfactory, bony protection of eyes